2021–22 Rahmatganj MFS season: July

-On 15 July Rahmatganj MFS have drew against Bangladesh Police FC by 0–0 goal in the away game.
+On 15 July, Rahmatganj MFS drew against Bangladesh Police FC by 0–0 goal in the away game.

-On 21 July Rahmatganj MFS have won by 5–1 goals against Swadhinata KS in the away game.
+On 21 July, Rahmatganj MFS won by 5–1 goals against Swadhinata KS in the away game.

-On 27 July Rahmatganj MFS have lost 2–3 goals versus Sheikh Russel KC at home ground.
+On 27 July, Rahmatganj MFS lost 2–3 goals versus Sheikh Russel KC at home ground.

 August

-On 2 August Rahmatganj MFS have defeated to Dhaka Mohammedan by 0–7 goals in the away game.
+On 2 August, Rahmatganj MFS destroyed to Dhaka Mohammedan by 0–7 goals in the away game.